sterzhang/image-textualization/README.md

 # Mercury
-- [ ] code for extract, filter, modify
+- [x] code for extract, filter, modify
+- [ ] open-source our fine-grained dataset
 - [ ] code for dpo